hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + Linear backward pass
   + big difference between the forward and backward passes
-  + forward pass: using squashing functions (like the logistic) to prevent the activity vector frcom exploding
+  + forward pass: using squashing functions (like the logistic) to prevent the activity vector from exploding
   + backward pass:
-    + completely linear
+    + completely __linear__
     + if double the error derivatives at the final layer, all error derivatives will be doubled
+    + once the forward pass done, the slope of that tangent fixed
-    + the forward pass determines the slope of the linear function used for backpropagating through each neuron
+    + the forward pass determines the slope (red line) of the linear function (blue curve) used for backpropagating through each neuron
+      + the slope of non-linearity fixed by the forward pass
+      + different slopes for each step of backpropagation
+      + linear backward pass suffers from a problem of linear system
+      + the results tends to explode or shrink as iteration continues

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture7/lec7.pdf" ismap target="_blank">